-Common reasons for editing a published test include:
+Reasons for editing a published test may include:

 - Changing correct answer specifications